Featured Articles ➔

 What Is Conditioner?

 Let’s start with what a hair conditioner is and does for you.
 It is “generally made up of ingredients such as silicones, oils, and emollients” to hydrate the ends of your hair shafts.
-Since shampooing strips away your natural oils, this brings back the moisture your hair is missing.
+Since shampooing strips away your natural oils, using conditioner brings back the moisture your hair is missing.

 If you use shampoo, you definitely need a conditioner.
 Our skin and hair rely on our body’s naturally producing oils to maintain a healthy level of moisture.
 It’s crucial to bring back the natural oils that were stripped away from shampooing.
 Depending on your hair type or amount of damage done, your hair could be severely lacking in hydration.